 - Forward a copy of the Partner Operational Manual to the partner provider.

 - Provide training and resources in accordance with the Partner Operational Manual.

 The Agreement sets out the legal responsibilities of both parties.
-The Provider Responsibilities Statement details the responsibilities of the University which will lie within the appropriate Faculty and across the portfolios.
+The Provider Responsibilities Statement details the responsibilities of the University which will lie within the appropriate School and across the portfolios.

 Partner Provider -